AndriyPapirnyk/QR/README.md

 ## Feedback

-If you like our work, please add a star to this project :)
+If you like our work, please subscribe and add a star to this project :)